Liferenko/test-crud-healthIT/tiny-clinique/README.md

 - [ ] Read about REPL
 - [ ] Read 2 chapters of [it](https://www.braveclojure.com/getting-started/)
 - [ ] Finish all 8 episodes of Parens of the Dead

-- [ ] Say "Hello, ClojureScript" from port 80 (it will be a client app)
+- [x] Say "Hello, ClojureScript" from port 80 (it will be a client app)
 - [x] HTTP server.
 [HTTP Kit](https://github.com/http-kit/http-kit) won a battle with Aleph (aleph seems a bit abounded)
 - [x] [Hiccup](https://github.com/weavejester/hiccup/) as an HTML rendering
 - [ ] [Rum](https://github.com/tonsky/rum#comparison-to-other-frameworks) maybe can be useful as UI for ClojureScript
 - [x] Add bootstrap as a CSS assets

-- [ ] Ask from client is backend here?
+- [ ] to reply to the clients app request about list of clients
 - [ ] Receive "Hello, I am a Backend Clojure" from backend
 - [ ] DB - PostgreSQL
 - [ ] Testing